SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 ## Introduction

 This file discusses the installation procedures for the programs required for whole genome sequencing analysis and transposon mapping.
 The numbering corresponds with the order in which this software is used.
-Note that a part of the software is for windows and Linux, and a part is for Linux only.
-Therefore a virtual machine is included to run Ubuntu (or another unix based operating system to your liking).
+The processing software runs entirely in Linux, hence a Virtual Machine is used in which all the software runs.
 For a more detailed workflow and the commands of all the individual commands, see [satay_analysis_notes.md](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/satay_analysis_notes.md).

-A Linux vrtual machine is already created that is completely set up and includes all the software discussed below.
+A Linux virtual machine is already created that is completely set up and includes all the software discussed below (located in the N-drive in the *VirtualMachines* folder called VM_Ubuntu64_1.vhd).
 This is located on the N-drive in the 'VirtualMacines' folder.
 Step 0 below discusses how this virtual machine can be installed on your computer and how to use it.
+After completing step 0, the virtual machine is ready to run.
-The following steps are only important when you want to create a virtual machine from scratch so you can set it up completely to your liking or using another operating system than Ubuntu that is used existing virtual machine on the N-drive.
+The following steps are *only* important when you want to create a virtual machine from scratch so you can set it up completely to your liking or using another operating system than Ubuntu which is used in the existing virtual machine on the N-drive.

-To run a program in the command line, you need to specify the entire path to the location where the program is installed.
-An easier way is to add the program to the system path.
-This can be done with the command `setx PATH '/path/to/program'`.
-To check if the program is added to the path, use `echo $PATH$`.

-Some programs requires java to be installed.
-To check if java is installed, run the command 'java -version' in the command line.
-If it is not installed, download and install it from [https://www.java.com/nl/download/](url)

 ## Using the already existing virtual machine